kangojs/kangojs/packages/KangoJS/README.md

 ## Features
-- Declare route controllers & routes by adding decorators to classes.
+- Declare routes by adding decorators to classes.
 - Concepts such as protected routes and request validation are built in.
-- Approach agnostic.
-You are responsible for registering request validation & route authentication functions yourself which allows you the freedom to use any approach you wish for these.
+- Approach agnostic request logic.
+You are responsible for registering request validation & route authentication functions yourself which gives you the freedom to use any implementation you wish.

 ## Installation
 ```shell